MAVERIC-ThinkNXT-LIMITED/SimpleCalculator/README.md

    - feature/subtract
    - feature/multiply
    - feature/divide
-3. Commit messages should be exactly same as what has been mentioned in the below steps
+3. Make sure commit messages matches with the respective message in the below mentioned steps
-4. Number of pull requests must match and the file content in each of those pull request must exactly match with this repo's pull requests
+4. Number of pull requests in your repo must match with this template repo.
+Also the pull request content must also match
-5. File contents in each of the respective branches must match
+5. Content of latest commit in each of your feature, develop and master branch must match with the respective branches in this repo
-6. Number of commits in each of the branch must match
+6. Number of commitsin each of your feature, develop and master branch must match with the respective branches in this repo

 #### Note:
 Make your repo public.
 Submitted assignments will be evaluated through a script and not adhering to the above mentioned guidelines will lead you to fail in the test.